hdrdevs/cedro/README.md

-# webware
+# cedro

 Javascript library to build user interfece based on widgets.

-Don't use this library.
-"Webware" is on development.
+Don't use this library. "cedro" is on development.